 - For 70 years, temperatures dropped by 1.8 to 2.7 degrees Fahrenheit.

-- Seven decades of freezing weather led to shorter seasons and ultimately food shortages.
+- Seven decades of freezing weather, corresponding with the coldest period of the Little Ice Age, led to shorter seasons and ultimately food shortages.

 Conversely, times of increased solar activity have corresponded with global warming.
 During the 12th and 13th centuries, the Sun was active, and the European climate was quite mild.